Kizari/Flagrum/docs/changelog/Flagrum-1.5.3.md

 ### New Features

-- **Lucent** - Visual scripting tool release information added to the side bar
+- Lucent (visual scripting tool) release information added to the sidebar
 - Added ability to reference new archives added within the same mod

 ### Changes